Kim Kardashian Bares Breasts, Shares Soul Food Cooking Amid Weight Loss Stress

 To take off the pounds after she and Kanye welcomed their second child, Saint, Kardashian combined exercise and diet.
 She admitted that she used to think that as long as she exercised, her diet didn’t really matter.

-“I think dieting is so important to weight loss, whereas, I didn’t really ever think that before,” Kim confessed.
+“I think dieting is so important to weight loss, whereas, I didn’t really ever think that before.”

-“I thought, ‘Oh, I can work out, I can just eat whatever I want.’
-But you have to work out all the time.”

-Kardashian chose the Atkins 40 diet, which allows her approximately 1,800 calories daily with limited carbohydrates and plenty of protein.
+Kim admitted that she used to think that if she worked out, she could “eat whatever I want,” but that she discovered that approach meant “you have to work out all the time.”
+So rather than constantly exercise, Kardashian chose the Atkins 40 diet, which allows her approximately 1,800 calories daily with limited carbohydrates and plenty of protein.

 “[I] eat a lot of fish and turkey.”